Every page in your site must be represented in your navigation. This helps visitors

 should be the only link from your marketing site to your internal site.

-site through the navigation.
+in your site through the navigation.

 No Hidden Pages